datawrapper/datawrapper/libs/shared/README.md

 RGB color.
 Uses chroma-js to convert from Hex to Lab, but only adds a few hundreds bytes to your build.

-To use this function, you have to manually install chroma-js using `npm install chroma-js`.

 **Returns**: <code>number</code> - - the L*a*b lightness, between 0 (black) and 100 (white)

 | Param    | Type                | Description                                         |